 The Man Who Sued God has examples of:

 - Bittersweet Ending: Steve drops his lawsuit in the end, commenting that it'll take years for him to pay off his legal costs.
-However, the clergymen, with financial resources that Steve hasn't got, then proceed to sue the insurance companies for 'unauthorised use of our Lord's name', with a subsequent news report of the insurance companies' stocks plummeting.
+However, Steve has won a moral victory when the clergymen, with financial resources that Steve hasn't got, then proceed to sue the insurance companies for 'unauthorised use of our Lord's name', with a subsequent news report of the insurance companies' stocks plummeting.

 - Brick Joke: "God is our copyright."

 - Face–Heel Turn: Steve teases this when the Insurance companies offer a settlement to drop the case, where it looks like he'll abandon the other victims who joined him in his quest.

 - Fake Nationality: One extra refers to Billy as "Irish" when pointing him out.
 At one point Steve also mentions that he's "just a tourist from New Zealand", which is probably a nod to the fact that co-writer John Clarke originally hails from New Zealand, and was famous on New Zealand TV in the 1970s as the character Fred Dagg.

 - Frivolous Lawsuit: The main character is a fisherman whose boat is destroyed by lightning, but he isn't allowed to claim damages from his insurance company because the lightning was "an act of God."
 So he sues God.
 (God is represented in court by clergymen.)

 - It later turns out that Anna has a history of this, suing people for her goldfish dying.

 - Newscaster Cameo: Chris Bath (one of the better-known Seven Network News Journalists) appears as a newsreader.